 - Seeds of Scented Sweet Peas and Cottage Garden Plants can also be sown indoors in a bright, warm location.
 They can then be replanted outdoors in late spring.
 These plants will then add a beautiful variety of colour to your garden borders and beds during the summer.

 - The soil conditions at the moment are ideal for planting shrubs, fruiting plants and trees.
 If you're looking to plant hedging plants, Beech and Laurel hedging are excellent options.
 However, if you live in a coastal area, I would suggest planting either Silver Edge or Elaeagnus, as coastal areas require salt tolerant shrubs.

-- It’s time to select and sprout this years early seed potatoes for a bumper crop of great tasting new potatoes in early summer.
-One of my favourite varieties is the Red Duke of York.
-It has an outstanding flavour and is perfect for growing in patio pots and potato planters.
+- It's time to select and sprout this years early seed potatoes for a bumper crop of great tasting new potatoes in early summer.
+They will grow in patio pots and potato planters such as the Vegebag.
 As a stable food in our diet, potatoes are a smart choice this year.
 The crop will provide for your family for the year ahead.